luthermonson/drone-plugin-starter/README.md

 # drone-plugin-starter

 Starter project for creating Drone plugins.
+Plugins are packaged in docker images and are applications built to read environment variables passed to them by a Drone executor.
+This project serves as a skeleton to writing a drone plugin in go using (urfave/cli)[https://github.com/urfave/cli]] and configuring the flags to accept the DRONE_ and PLUGIN_ prefixed environment parameters.
+A full list of the DRONE_ params can be found in the (documentation) [https://docker-runner.docs.drone.io/configuration/environment/variables/] and the PLUGIN_ params are passed in via the `settings:` YAML field on your step calling the plugin.

-### Metadata
+### Metadata via Environment variables

 Build and Repository metadata are prefixed with `DRONE_` and sent to the plugin at runtime.
-The full list of available parameters are already included in the `main.go` file as command line flags.
+The full list of available parameters are already included in the `flags.go` file as command line flags.
 You should remove un-used parameters from the list so that one can easily see which parameters are used by which plugins.

 Example parameters: